 Class 4 Teacher

-I am Miss Mannings and I have been a teacher for 3 years.
-Since graduating from the University of Winchester, I have taught in a primary school in Hampshire.
-I have now returned to the beautiful Gloucestershire countryside having grown up near Stroud.
-I have a huge interest in geography and enjoy exploring new places around this country and the rest of the world.
+I am the history and geography subject lead and have a huge interest in geography and exploring new places.
 I like to incorporate geography into my teaching too in a variety of fun and interesting ways to help children appreciate the world we live in.
-I am the history and geography subject lead at Norton.

 Miss Megan Donnelly